 - what could engage them to get back to it again after the first experience

-– what could involve them into using the product on the regular basis
+- what could involve them into using the product on a regular basis

 - what could make this product different from the others on the market for the target users.

 Joel Anderson said, “You can’t just open a website and expect people to flood in.
 If you really want to succeed you have to create traffic.”
 Design is one of the powerful methods to do it, especially in cases when it’s strengthened with appropriate copy and general content selection.
 Creating custom graphics, supporting microinteractions with motion, writing clear, concise and informative copy, choosing readable fonts and nice color combinations, setting landing pages for specific purposes instead of sending the user to the tons of information on the home page of the website, you can directly attract and create traffic that will give profits and support the thriving business.

 “You can’t wait for customers to come to you.
 You have to figure out where they are, go there and drag them back to your store.”
 (Paul Graham)